ronaldscruz/br-indexes-crawler/README.md

     `npm run dev`

-### How to build
+### Production mode

-To build the project, simply run `npm run build`.
+To run the production version of the project, simply run `npm start`.
 The bundle will be stored inside the "dist" folder.

 ### Contributions